urmilanale/ExpenseTracker/README.md

 ## Project Features:

-CRUD Operations: CRUD operations on data with Redux actions and reducers.
+CRUD Operations: CRUD operations on data with Redux actions and reducers. // Update and delete transaction : In progress
 Graphs: Bar chart for showing data
 Searching: Search operations on categories.